 It’s still at least a year off from the Diablo 4 release date, with the Diablo 4 beta beginning sooner, but this throwback is shaping up to be something rather special.
 Here’s everything we know, from the Diablo 2 Resurrected release date to the key differences between the original.

 Diablo 2 Resurrected release date

 Diablo 2 Resurrected open beta

-Currently there is no date for the next Diablo 2 Resurrected closed beta test.
 Blizzard’s Rob Gallerani and Chris Amaral said in our most recent Diablo 2 Resurrected interview that future tests will hope to increase the number of players that can access it, “especially because the beta is multiplayer”.
-You can register your interest by signing up via the Diablo 2 Resurrected website.

 Diablo 2 differences